ankit7540/RamanSpecCalibration/Igor_procedure/intensity_calibration/Model_rotationalRaman_spectra/README.md

 Next,  load the data  waves to  the folder, `root:Params:RotnRamanIns` All the  required  data is available in the sub-directory called `energy_levels_and_gamma` as  Igor text files (.itx)

-After loading the  waves, use the commmands available for computing the sumofstates (Q) and relative intensities  of  rotational Raman bands of  H<sub>2</sub>, HD and D<sub>2</sub>
+After loading the  waves, use the commands available for computing the Sumofstates (Q) and relative intensities  of  rotational Raman bands of  H<sub>2</sub>, HD and D<sub>2</sub>

 Available  Functions
 -------------------